ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ./scripts/build.sh
 ```

-Leave the Subnet-EVM repo.
-Go to the AvalancheGo repo in whatever directory you keep repos and run
+Leave the Subnet-EVM repository.
+Go to the AvalancheGo repository in whatever directory you keep
-the command below to get the latest AvalancheGo binary.
-The following commands build and copy the
+repositoriess and run the command below to get the latest AvalancheGo binary.
+The following commands
-binary to the `AVALANCHEGO_EXEC_PATH` which we will define later:
+build and copy the binary to the `AVALANCHEGO_EXEC_PATH` which we will define later:

 ```bash
 cd $GOPATH/src/github.com/ava-labs/avalanchego